Arpit9110/SY0_701/Domain 6.md

 <font color="#ffff00">Note: Understanding the three data state (Data at rest, Data in transit, Data in Use) and implementing appropriate security measure for each is essential for comprehensive data protection.</font>

 #### Data Types:

-Regulated Data: This is the data controlled by laws, regulatio, or company standards.
+Regulated Data: This is the data controlled by laws, regulation, or company standards.
 Compliance requirements for this type of data can be :
-GDPR General Data Protection Regulation.
+- GDPR General Data Protection Regulation.
-HIPPA Health insuarance portability and accountability Act.
+- HIPPA Health insurance portability and accountability Act.

-PII (Personal Identification Information) : Information used to identify an individual (eg : name, Social security number, Address, etc).
-Thses types of information is often targeted by cybercriminal and are protected by Privacy law.
+PII (Personal Identification Information) : Information used to identify an individual (e.g. : name, Social security number, Address, etc).
+These types of information is often targeted by cybercriminal and are protected by Privacy law.

-PHI (persona Health Information) : Information ablut health status, healthcare provision, or payment linked to a specific individual.
-Thses types of data is protected by HIPPA.
+PHI (persona Health Information) : Information about health status, healthcare provision, or payment linked to a specific individual.
+These types of data is protected by HIPPA.

-Trade Secrets : Confidential business information giving a comnpetitive edge(e.g manufacturing process, making strategies, porpriety software.)
+Trade Secrets : Confidential business information giving a competitive edge(e.g. manufacturing process, making strategies, propriety software.)
 These data are legally protected and unauthorised disclosure of these data result in penalties.

-Intellectual Property (IP): These data includes things like inventions, literary works, designs , research papers etc. These type of data are protected by patent, copyrights, trademarks to encourage innovation without frear of it getting stolen with repercrutions.
+Intellectual Property (IP): These data includes things like inventions, literary works, designs , research papers etc. These type of data are protected by patent, copyrights, trademarks to encourage innovation without fear of it getting stolen with repercussions.
 Unauthorised use can lead to legal action.

-Legal Information: These are the data related to legal procedding, contracts, regulatory compliance, etc. These require high level of protection for client confidentiality and legal privilege.
+Legal Information: These are the data related to legal proceeding, contracts, regulatory compliance, etc. These require high level of protection for client confidentiality and legal privilege.

-Finanacial Information: Data related to financial transaction e.g. salse record, tax document, bank satatements.
-These re targeted by crybercriminals form fraud and identity theft.Thses data are subjected to PCI DSS (Payment card industry Data Security Standards).
+Financial Information: Data related to financial transaction e.g. sales record, tax document, bank statements.
+These re targeted by cybercriminals form fraud and identity theft.
+These data are subjected to PCI DSS (Payment card industry Data Security Standards).

-Human  Redable Data: Understand directly by humans eg text document , steadsheet, word file etc.
+Human  Readable Data: Understand directly by humans e.g. text document , spreadsheet, word file etc.

-Non Human redabe Data : These data requires machine or software to be decoded or interpreted. thses data are generally in binary code, machine language.
+Non Human Readable Data : These data requires machine or software to be decoded or interpreted.
+These data are generally in binary code, machine language.
 These contains sensitive information and requires protection.

 #### Data Sovereignty

- Data Sovereignty : Digital information subjected to laws of the country where it's located.
+ - Data Sovereignty : Digital information subjected to laws of the country where it's located.
 It recently gained huge importance due highly global data storage and cloud computing solutions.

- GDPR (General data protection Regulation) : Protects the EU's citizens data with EUand EEA boarders.
+ - GDPR (General data protection Regulation) : Protects the EU's citizens data with EUand EEA boarders.
 This compliance is required regardless of data location.
 Non-compliance leads to significant fines.

- Data Sovereignty Laws(e.g. China Russia): Require data storage and processing within nation borders.
-It is a huge challange for multinational companies and cloud services.
+- Data Sovereignty Laws(e.g. China Russia): Require data storage and processing within nation borders.
+It is a huge challenge for multinational companies and cloud services.

- Access Restrictions: cloud services msy restrict access for multiple geogrphic loaction due to data protection laws and data sovereignty of that particular geographical location.
+- Access Restrictions: cloud services may restrict access for multiple geogrphic loaction due to data protection laws and data sovereignty of that particular geographical location.

- Data sovereignty and geographical considerations pose complex challenges, but organizations can navigate them successfully with planning, legal guidance, and strategic technology use, ensuring compliance and data protection
+- Data sovereignty and geographical considerations pose complex challenges, but
+- organizations can navigate them successfully with planning, legal guidance, and strategic
+- technology use, ensuring compliance and data protection